q-admin1/tarentadmin/README.md

 - 👋 Hi
-- 📫 How to reach me? - https://tarent.de
+- 📫 How to reach us? - https://tarent.de